waveywhite/enrich/README.rst

 Installation
 ------------

-Indigo was specially developed to be used with `Tutor <https://docs.overhang.io>`__ (at least v11.0.0).
+Enrich is based on Indigo, which was specially developed to be used with `Tutor <https://docs.overhang.io>`__ (at least v11.0.0).
 If you have not installed Open edX with Tutor, then installation instructions will vary.

 Clone the theme repository::